flatcar-archive/flatcar-docs/os/booting-with-qemu.md

 ## Startup Flatcar Linux

-Once QEMU is installed you can download and start the latest Container Linux image.
+Once QEMU is installed you can download and start the latest Flatcar Linux image.

 ### Choosing a channel

-Container Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
+Flatcar Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
 You can [disable this feature](update-strategies.md), although we don't recommend it.
 Read the [release notes](https://coreos.com/releases) for specific features and bug fixes.

 <div id="qemu-images">
   <ul class="nav nav-tabs">